sled-rs/sled-rs.github.io/errors.md

 sled has an `Error` enum of its own.
 It can store various types of horrific failures that you really want the user to be aware of, like if operations on the backing file start to fail.
-We basically want to shut down the system immediately to minimize the chance that dataloss will happen without the user being aware of it.
+We basically want to shut down the system immediately to minimize the chance that data loss will happen without the user being aware of it.

 sled has a method that allows the user to atomically change the value of a key,